mod_qos cannot only be used to implement QoS by controlling your Apache

 a client is allowed cause on your web site).

 Note: Multiple users may share an IP addresses (IP address is not

-unique per user) when using an intermediate proxy server.
-This is
+unique per user) when using an intermediate proxy server or source NAT.

 This documentation shall give you an idea on how you could use mod_qos

 within your Apache web server to defense against the following DoS attacks:

 The attacker tries to keep many TCP connections to your web server open,

 only sending partiality request data periodically (just enough not triggering

 any inactivity timeouts).
 The target is to occupy all available connections

 (running threads of your Apache server) so that nobody else can connect.